 Back in the UK, Orwell was to continue his journalistic work as well as writing further books including the classics - Animal Farm (1945) and Nineteen Eighty-Four (1949).
 He died of tuberculosis in January 1950.

+Gerald Brenan was an English writer who spent much of his life in Spain and who has written a number of books about the country and its people.
+He was actually born in Malta - in 1894 but was educated in England and later served in the British Army in the First World War where he won medals for bravery.
 After the war he lived in Spain for a while in the small village of Yegen, in the Alpujarras.
 He married an American poetess and lived for a time in a house near Málaga but returned to England during the Spanish Civil War.

 During the Second World War he was an Air Raid Warden and a Home Guard.
 Afterwards he returned to Spain where he lived for the remainder of his life.
 He died at Alhaurín el Grande, Málaga in 1987.